ben-mini/ben-mini.github.io/_posts/2025-06-14-trust-and-procedural-fetishism.md

 The bureaucrats who manage these regulations are underfunded, out of touch, and lack cohesion.
 In disability care, bureaucrats provide funding to Disability Providers.
 Because of this exchange, bureaucrats must _trust_ that the money is being well-used.
 But because they cannot physically be in all facilities, they must build a different infrastructure to communicate and receive trust.
 That usually comes in the form of forms and reports.

 Over time, these forms grow more complex.
 An edge case turns three questions into five.
 A lawsuit turns five into eight.
 A private partnership creates a new compliance rule, and eight becomes twelve.
+It's become much easier to add more questions than to remove them.

 As the reports get more convoluted, the bureaucrat’s eyes start to blur.
 He begins to check for "completeness" of the form rather than the outcomes or the story within it.
 There’s no time!
 Eventually, the providers start to recognize the real game being played.
 In the most technical sense, they don’t get funding by providing the best care to their individuals: _they get funding by writing "the right stuff" in the forms_.